Cryptophasia: Causes

 A delay in the phonological development of one or both twins (or two siblings at similar age of language development) is said to be a main cause of cryptophasia.
 Twins can develop the ability to communicate with one another without working within the grammar of their parents' language, thus possibly leading to a short-term delay in linguistic development of one or both twins.

 The causes seem largely not to be in the greater pre- and perinatal biological problems twins may experience, but rather in postnatal factors.
 These factors occur within the family environment and include both a reduced quality of verbal stimulation and interaction with adult language models which result from greater demands of care-giving made on parents of twins, and the intensive interaction between twins which may increase their chances of developing cryptophasia and idioglossia at the expense of conventional language.

 Social effects

 An article in Slate dealt with what is observed about the social effects of cryptophasia between twins and how it relates to societies.
 "Societies need unambiguous ways to distinguish between subject and object," Bakker says.
 "In the twin situation these can be dispensed with, but not in languages in which it is necessary to refer to events outside the direct situation."

 Examples

-June and Jennifer Gibbons were twin sisters living in Wales whose language was an example of cryptophasia and was exemplified by the twins' simultaneous actions, which often mirrored each other.
+June and Jennifer Gibbons were twin sisters living in Wales whose language may have been an example of cryptophasia.
+It was exemplified by the twins' simultaneous actions, which often mirrored each other.

 Grace and Virginia Kennedy, born in the United States in 1970, developed their own private language, characterized by an extremely fast tempo and staccato rhythm.